EliAndrewC/l7r/rules/03-combat.md

 Anything above ~400 ft is beyond the range of a standard bow to hit a moving target.
 Targets have the option to spend 1 action per round on **evasion**, i.e. bobbing and weaving to increase their TN to be hit by arrows by 5 for the entire round.
 This is in addition to being able to spend 1 action to increase their movement for the round, and like spending an action for movement, you may spend an action from any phase regardless of what the current phase is.

 Targets unable to see the arrow coming have a base TN of 5 (increased by the above modifiers as applicable), and the usual rules apply: you may not attempt to parry or spend void points or other discretionary bonuses on the wound check.
+Note that this is different from the TN of 0 which a character has when their back is turned during melee combat.

 Taking **cover** can make a character completely impossible to hit, or add an arbitrary amount to the TN, typically between +10 and +30 for partial cover.

 ### Parrying while under fire